 Top Five Responsibilities of a Product Marketing Manager

-Your job as a Product Marketing Manager is to fill the gap that commonly exists between your sales and marketing teams.
+Your job as a Product Marketing Manager is to fill the gap between your sales and marketing teams.
 The sales team requires the proper information to sell the product, while the marketing team requires the proper information to market the product.
-Information that is passed from R&D or from Product Management is oftentimes too technical.
+Information that is passed from R&D or Product Management is oftentimes too technical.
 This is where your skillset shines.
-You must be an expert in your product, your customer and the market to which your company sells.
-Not only that, but you are expected to translate all of the great technical features and functionality from R&D and Product Management into benefits that your customers will understand.
+You must be an expert in your product, your customer, and the market to which your company sells.
+You are expected to translate all of the great technical features and functionality from R&D and Product Management into benefits that your customers will understand.

-1. Product Positioning and Messaging – In order for marketing and sales to do their jobs, the right message is essential.
+- Product Positioning and Messaging – The right message is essential for marketing and sales to do their jobs.
 It must be unique and differentiate your product from the competition.
-Knowing who your buyers are, the problems they face, the benefits your product provides and why your product matters will help you craft the perfect message that will drive sales and marketing efforts.
+Knowing who your buyers are, the problems they face, the benefits your product provides, and why your product matters will help you craft the perfect message that will drive sales and marketing efforts.

-2. Sales Enablement – You can’t just give your sales team a product and tell them to “go sell.”
+- Sales Enablement – You can’t just give your sales team a product and tell them to “go sell.”
 Most of them will not be successful.
-In order to remain productive, a sales team needs tools and resources that help them have valuable conversations with prospective customers, including product and messaging training and content to use in the sales process.
-These tools may include PowerPoint presentations, videos, brochures, competitor cheat sheets and customer success stories.
+To remain productive, a sales team needs tools and resources that help them have valuable conversations with prospective customers, including product and messaging training and content to use in the sales process.
+These tools may include PowerPoint presentations, videos, brochures, competitor cheat sheets, and customer success stories.

-3. Product Launch – Whether it’s a brand new product or service you’re launching or an upgrade to an existing product/service, there are an endless number of moving parts.
+- Product Launch – Whether it’s a brand new product or service you’re launching or an upgrade to an existing product/service, there are endless moving parts.
 What are the new capabilities?
 Does it need to be tested by customers?
 Is there a price change?
 Will you deliver a press release?
 Is there an event to celebrate the launch?
 How will customers find out about it?
-As a product marketer you have the unique ability to not only define and project manage all of these activities, but also orchestrate people and teams who are responsible for launch tasks even though they don’t report to you.
+As a product marketer, you have the unique ability to define, and project manage all of these activities and orchestrate people and teams responsible for launch tasks even though they don’t report to you.

-5. Demand Generation – You might think that generating leads and demand for your product is the responsibility of the marketing team, but how do they know what to talk about?
+- Demand Generation – You might think that generating leads and demand for your product is the marketing team’s responsibility, but how do they know what to talk about?
 This is where you come in.
-You spend a lot of your time talking with customers, studying the competition and understand what’s hot in the market.
-It’s your responsibility to advise the marketing team on the right campaign topics that will educate your customers and also provide quality content to support these campaigns, such as whitepapers, eBooks, blogs and webinars.
+You spend a lot of your time talking with customers, studying the competition, and understanding what’s hot in the market.
+You are responsible for advising the marketing team on the right campaign topics to educate your customers and providing quality content to support these campaigns, such as whitepapers, eBooks, blogs, and webinars.

 What other responsibilities fall on your plate as a Product Marketing Manager?